thayss-tech/GCP-SQL-POWER_BI-FRAUD-ANALYTICS/README.md

 This project establishes a Cloud Data Analytics pipeline to dissect a highly imbalanced financial dataset (where frauds represent < 1% of transactions).
 Using **Google BigQuery**, raw logs are transformed into actionable intelligence through Advanced SQL.
 This curated data is then consumed by **Power BI** to deliver a dynamic, interactive dashboard designed for Anti-Money Laundering (AML) and Cybersecurity teams.

+🔗 **Complementary Analysis:** This project is directly connected to my second repository featuring an [End-to-End Predictive ML Pipeline](https://github.com/thayss-tech). **Both projects utilize the exact same dataset**, but their analyses are strictly complementary.
+While this repository focuses on macro-level forensic tracking and Business Intelligence, the ML project tackles real-time, micro-level transaction screening.
+The Exploratory Data Analysis (EDA) conducted with Python in the other repository strongly validates the SQL findings presented here.

 > 📥 **Dataset Access for Reproduction:** Due to its massive size, the raw `.csv` is not hosted directly in this repository.
 If you want to clone this project and reproduce the SQL scripts, **[download the original dataset from Kaggle here](https://www.kaggle.com/datasets/amanalisiddiqui/fraud-detection-dataset?resource=download)** and upload it to your GCP BigQuery instance.

 > 🤖 **Looking for the Predictive ML Model?**